Tax Deed Sale Information

 FilesFiles for each property scheduled for tax deed sale are available for review at the Clerk & Comptroller's Office located in the Robert D. Sumner Judicial Center, 38053 Live Oak Avenue, Suite 205, Dade City, FL 33523, during normal business hours, 8:30am - 5:00pm, Monday through Friday, EXCEPT the day of the sale.

 AdvertisementEach parcel is advertised four (4) consecutive weeks prior to sale in The Business Observer.
 For distribution information, call The Business Observer (941) 906-9386.

-A non refundable deposit of 5% of the bid or $200 whichever is greater must be made, by the high bidder at the time of the sale, pursuant to Florida Statute 197.542(2).
-All deposits must be made via cash or certified funds.
+A non refundable cash deposit of 5% of the bid or $200 whichever is greater must be made, by the high bidder at the time of the sale, pursuant to Florida Statute 197.542(2).
+All deposits must be paid in cash.
 Properties for which the deposit is not immediately paid by the high bidder shall be re-offered and sold the same day, before the conclusion of the Tax Deed sale.
 The high bidder must produce a photo ID when making the deposit.

 Full payment by the successful bidder must be made within twenty-four (24) hours of the advertised time of sale and before any redemption occurs.
 Successful bidders are strongly encouraged to make payment by 2:00pm on the day of the sale in order to ensure the recording of the Tax Deed on the date of sale.

 No personal checks will be accepted for the payment of bids on auctioned property.
-Payment must be made in cash, cashier's check, bank draft or money order in US currency and made payable to the Clerk & Comptroller.
+Payment must be made in cash or certified cashier's check in US currency and made payable to the Clerk & Comptroller.